 The Domestic Other segment includes Kona's Coffee, Ramen Zundoya, Meat no Yamagyu, Banbaya, Tempura Makino, Toridoll, Ton-ya Ton-ichi, Nagata Honjoken, and Baked Koppe Bakery.

-Ramen Zundoya, a pork bone ramen specialty restaurant, opened its Hiroshima Yano store (Hiroshima) on July 11th, bringing the total number of stores to 106.
-From July 1st, the company launched a new product, "Zundoya Style Cold Ramen," for a limited time, and also launched "Japanese Black Beef Roast Beef Ramen" at select stores exclusively for foreign visitors to Japan.
+Ramen Zundoya, a pork bone ramen specialty store, opened its Konan store (Aichi) on October 29th and its Dotonbori store (Osaka) on October 31st, bringing the total number of stores to 108.
+The new product "Zundoya Style Mazesoba" was released for a limited time on October 1st and became a huge hit.
 Both new and existing stores performed well, resulting in increased sales and profits.

 The overseas business segment is comprised of several other brands, including "Tam Jai," which sells spicy rice noodles mainly in Hong Kong, "MARUGAME UDON," which sells Marugame Udon in Asia and North America, and "Fulham Shore," which sells Neapolitan pizza "FRANCO MANCA" and Greek cuisine "THE REAL GREEK" in the UK.

 We are also flexibly reviewing the business portfolio within our overseas business segment.
 Tam Jai International Co.
-Limited, which operates Tam Jai, has been smoothly undergoing share acquisition procedures to delist the company, which became effective on August 15th.
-The company was delisted from the Hong Kong Stock Exchange on the 19th of the same month, becoming a wholly owned subsidiary of our company.
-Consolidated subsidiary WOK TO WALK FRANCHISE BV also became a wholly owned subsidiary on August 13th through the acquisition of additional shares.
-Additionally, we sold our shares in MC GROUP PTE.
+Limited, which operates Tam Jai, has completed a series of share acquisition procedures in preparation for delisting and was delisted from the Hong Kong Stock Exchange on August 19th, becoming a wholly owned subsidiary of our company.
+WOK TO WALK FRANCHISE BV, a consolidated subsidiary, became a wholly owned subsidiary on August 13th through the acquisition of additional shares.
+In addition, we sold our shares in MC GROUP PTE.
 LTD., which operates MONSTER CURRY restaurants mainly in Singapore, on September 30th.

-As a result, revenue was 50,115 million yen (down 2.8% year on year), and business profit increased significantly to a record high for an interim period of 2,550 million yen (up 177.7% year on year).
+As a result, revenue was 76,175 million yen (down 3.0% year on year), and business profit increased significantly to a record high of 3,954 million yen (up 104.7% year on year) for the third quarter.

 million yen (year-on-year change)